 The below tables indicate the courses you should receive each year and an overview of their content.
-More detailed agendas for each course will be sent to you closer to the time along with travel information or links if it is an online course.
+More detailed agendas for each course will be sent to you closer to the time along with travel information or links for online courses.

-Course Content Academic This course will cover how to write and structure an effective literature Communication review The workshop will cover grammar style and tone as well as planning 1.
-Writing a review.
-The workshop win cover granning, style, and tone as wen as planning.
-Literature Review Equality and Delivered by Equate Sectland, the national expert on gender quality in STEM Equality and The sime of this workshop are to challenge upconscious hiss and to promote Diversity The aims of this workshop are to challenge unconscious bias and to promote Awareness benefits of diversity.
-It will also make students aware of their rights and obligations.
+Course Content Mental Health Delivered by Heriot-Watt Wellbeing.
+This workshop will focus on techniques to manage stress and Wellbeing and take care of your mental health and wellbeing.
+Writing a Delivered by Electv.
+This course will cover how to write and structure an effective literature Literature Review review.
+The workshop will cover grammar, style, and tone, as well as planning.
+Equality and Delivered by Equate Scotland, the national expert on gender quality in STEM.
+The aims of Diversity this workshop are to challenge unconscious bias and to promote benefits of diversity.
+It will Awareness also make students aware of their rights and obligations.
 The workshop will cover unconscious bias; micro-inequalities and intersectionality; being the manager of tomorrow and leading on equality; equality and diversity thinking in a STEM environment.
-Health and This workshop will focus on techniques to manage stress and take care of your Wellbeing mental health and wellbeing.
-This course is delivered by Heriot-Watt University Support Services.
 Responsible Delivered by Orbit.
-The aims of this workshop will be to familiarise students Research and with the key principles of RRI.
-The workshop will cover the foundations of RRI and a Innovation (RRI) detailed analysis of the AREA framework (Anticipate, Reflect, Engage, Act).
+The aims of this workshop will be to familiarise students with the key Research and principles of RRI.
+The workshop will cover the foundations of RRI and a detailed analysis of the Innovation (RRI) AREA framework (Anticipate, Reflect, Engage, Act).
 Students will also develop a reflective action plan and will be supplied with online support following training.

-Course Content Academic Delivered by Electiv.
-This course develops presentation skills to deliver Communication effective conference talks, posters and how to communicate research in a 2: Effective professional manner. conference presentations Intellectual Delivered by patent and trademark attorneys with backgrounds in photonics, Property chemistry, and biochemistry.
+Course Content Conference Delivered by Electv.
+This course develops presentation skills to deliver effective conference Presentation talks, posters and how to communicate research in a professional manner.
+Skills Intellectual Delivered by patent and trademark attorneys with backgrounds in photonics, chemistry, and Property biochemistry.
 The workshop examines IP from the perspective of the inventor or technologist, covering IP, copyright designs and patents.
-Quality Delivered by industrial partners with expertise in managing quality.
-This Management workshop will comprise of case studies and real-world examples.
-Digital Outreach Delivered by Glasgow Science Centre, this workshop aimstodevelop confidence and understanding of digital tools and techniques to promote research to a general audience.
+Digital Outreach Delivered by Glasgow Science Centre.
+This workshop aims to develop confidence and understanding of digital tools and techniques to promote research to a general audience.
 It will also cover how to promote research using social media and multi-media tools to present research online.

-Course Content Academic This workshop will develop students' academic writing skills.
-This will cover Communication effective planning and writing a journal paper including style, tone, and 3: Academic structure.
-Journal and Paper Writing Outreach and Delivered by Glasgow Science Centre, this workshop aimstodevelop communicating confidence in explaining research to a non-expert audience.
-This workshop will with the public cover effective outreach strategies, how to capture the essence of research work and practical approaches that work.
+Course Content Academic Journal and Paper Writing Delivered by Electv.
+This workshop will develop students' academic writing skills and will cover planning and writing a journal paper including style, tone, and structure.
+Public Engagement and Outreach Delivered by Glasgow Science Centre.
+This workshop aims to develop confidence in explaining research to a non-expert audience.
+This workshop will cover effective outreach strategies, how to capture the essence of research work and practical approaches that work.
 This will cover two days, preparation, and delivery.

-Course Content Academic Communication This workshop will build on writing skills, grammar, structure, and tone.
-It aims to develop students' analytic, written, and presentational skills to professional 4: Thesis Preparation and Writing academic level.
-Proposal Writing and Entrepreneurship This course introduces students to concepts associated with commercialising their research.
-The syllabus with involve Lean Model Canvas, technology translation, finance and investment, product design and pitching.
+Thesis Preparation and Writing Delivered by Electv.
+This workshop will build on writing skills, grammar, structure, and tone.
+It aims to develop students' analytic, written, and presentational skills to professional academic level.